stargazer/django-icetea/README.md

 #### allowed_in_fields

-Tuple of fields, which indicates the fields that the handler allowed to take from the incoming request body.
+Tuple of fields, which indicates the fields that the handler is allowed to take from the incoming request body.
 In the case of ``ModelHandler`` classes, no primary keys or related keys are allowed.